Article Revised July 31st, 2022

 - Machine shops make up the largest part of the metal fabrication market in the U.S. The second largest market is for structural steel fabrication.

 - Welding holds the largest financial share of metal fabrication specialties in the market, with the fasted forecasted growth.
 It comprises about 43% of the market in terms of revenues.

-- A huge chunk of what we most of us use each day — from cell phones and laptops to cars and cutlery — were manufactured using metal fabrication processes.
+- A huge chunk of what most of us use each day, from cell phones and laptops to cars and cutlery, was manufactured using metal fabrication processes.
 In fact, it’s estimated that the number is more than 50%.

 - Metal fabrication can save trees!
 Why?
 A frame for a 2000 square foot house can be built using just the recycled steel from four cars.
-To frame the same size house in wood, it would require material from 40 trees!
+To frame a house the same size in wood, it would require material from 40 trees!

-- Archeologists believe that welding in some form goes back to 3,500 B.C.
-It turns out that they have found images of early welding tools on ancient Egyptian tombs.
+- Archeologists believe that welding in some form goes back to 3,500 B.C., and there are images of early welding tools in ancient Egyptian tombs.

 - One of Leonardo da Vinci’s many amazing sketches featured an outline of the first known metal fabrication machine — a rolling mill.

 - The first attempt at welding in space occurred back in 1969 by Russian Cosmonauts.

 But wait, there’s more!
 Come back next week, and you’ll have a chance to read additional fun facts about metal fabrication.